Header and Footer

-Its main purpose is to add various scripts to track the access to the blog (such as Google Analytics code, the verification code required by Google Webmasters Tools, the Facebook script for the like button or the Twitter one or the Google one for the Google Plus 1 button).
+Its main purpose is to add various scripts to track access to the blog (such as Google Analytics code, the verification code required by Google Webmasters Tools, the Facebook script for the like button or the Twitter one or the Google one for the Google Plus 1 button).

 To insert something you have only to copy and paste the code supply by th service you want to use, there is no need to install 5 different plug-ins to integrate 5 external services.
 Clearly, if you aren’t able to copy and paste following the specific service examples or if they are unclear, keep on using a specific plug-in.